 It is extremely helpful to set up a layout and routine which you use every time you do a Pythagoras question, as that helps avoid mistakes.
 The process cannot be short cut.
-Each side must be squared and added/subtracted, then square rooted to get the answer.
+Each side must be 1) squared, 2) added or subtracted depending on whether you want long or short side, then 3) square rooted in order to get the answer.